-Fortunately, science indicates that nature can also help us for this matter.
-University of Utah and University of Kansas psychologists decided to measure the impact of nature on creativity through the Remote Associates Test (RAT) to study participants.
-The test measures the creative potential by presenting 3 basic words that are linked to a fourth word that the participant must provide.
+Fortunately, science indicates that nature can also help us with this matter.
+Psychologists of the University of Utah and the University of Kansas decided to measure the impact of nature on creativity through the Remote Associates Test (RAT) to study participants.
+The test measures the creative potential by presenting three basic words linked to a fourth word that the participant must give.

-In the study, RAT was offered to 56 participants.
-24 people took the test before starting a hike with a backpack and the remaining 32 people took the test around the 4th day of their hiking expedition.
+In the study, RAT was presented to 56 participants.
+24 people took the test before starting a hike with a backpack, and the remaining 32 people took the test around the 4th day of their hiking expedition.

 The result was amazing.
-The researchers found that with only 4 days of immersion in nature, the test performance was improved by 50%!
+The researchers found that after only four days of immersion in nature, the test performance was improved by 50%!